ExitValue.ai

 How important is client concentration for IT services valuation?

 Very important.
 If your top client represents more than 15% of MRR, expect a discount.
 IT services clients are relatively easy to switch providers (30-60 day transitions), so concentration risk is real.
-Buyers strongly prefer a diversified base with no single client above 10% of revenue.
+Buyers strongly prefer a diversified base with no single client above a percent-of-revenue figure.

 Who is buying MSPs and IT services companies?

 PE-backed MSP platforms are the most active acquirers, with 50+ active roll-up strategies in the US alone.
-They typically pay 5-8x EBITDA for add-ons.
+They typically pay platform-tier earnings multiples for add-ons.
 Strategic acquirers (larger MSPs, telcos, tech companies) also compete for deals.
 Individual buyers are common for sub-$2M revenue MSPs.

 Should I convert break-fix clients to managed services before selling?